xyproto/cdetect/README.md

-# Please use [elfinfo](https://github.com/xyproto/elfinfo) instead.
-The functionality is so similar to cdetect that I am archiving this repository.
-Thanks!
-Sorry for the bother, Void Linux package maintainer. ❤️

 #### :microscope: CDetect

 Utility for figuring out which compiler and compiler version was used for compiling an executable file for Linux (in the ELF format).